ddev/ddev-utilities/README.md

 This is most useful when something like a DDEV add-on cannot count on a utility like shasum or jq to be on the host side (or be a predictable version).

 Instead of using `ddev describe -j | jq -r` for example, use `ddev describe -j | docker run -t ddev/ddev-utilities jq -r`

+Classic utilities that are often different and unreliable on macOS include `base64` and `sed`

 ### base64